efaucher/foosball/README.md

 8.2 Once a team has switched positions, they may not switch back until after the ball has been put back into play or another time out has been called.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;8.2.1 A team is considered to have switched positions once both players are in their respective places facing the table.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;8.2.1 A team is considered to have switched positions once both players are in their respective places facing the table.

 8.3 Illegally switching positions while the ball is in play will be judged a distraction.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;8.3.1 In any doubles event any player placing their hand on any rod normally designated as one played by their partner while the ball is in play shall be judged as a distraction violations.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;8.3.1 In any doubles event any player placing their hand on any rod normally designated as one played by their partner while the ball is in play shall be judged as a distraction violations.

 ## 9. Spinning the Rods
 Spinning of the rods is illegal.
 Spinning is defined as the rotation of any soccer figure more than 360 degrees before or after striking the ball.
 In calculating the 360 degrees, you do not add the degrees spun prior to striking the ball to the degrees spun after striking the ball.

 9.1 A ball which is advanced by an illegal spin is replayed as follows:

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;If the ball goes in the goal, then it will not be counted as a point and will be served back.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*If the ball goes in the goal,* then it will not be counted as a point and will be served back.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;If the ball does not go in the goal, the opposing team will have the option of continuing play from the current position or re-serving the ball.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*If the ball does not go in the goal,* the opposing team will have the option of continuing play from the current position or re-serving the ball.

 9.2 Spinning of a rod which does not strike the ball does not constitute an illegal spin.